Vessel Pump-Out Services

 In 2013, Monroe County partnered with the State of Florida Department of Environmental Protection Clean Vessel Act (DEP CVA) Program to create a Keyswide Mobile Vessel Pump Out Program to provide free pump out service to anchored-out vessels.
 Monroe County’s service is provided by Pumpout USA, which provides pump-outs to recreational vessels anchored throughout the waters of the Florida Keys.

 The program has been a great success and has prevented millions of gallons of sewage from entering our sensitive marine environment.
-In 2017, the 1 Millionth Gallon was Pumped in the program.
+In 2017, 1 million gallons were pumped in the program.

 How can I schedule a pump-out with Pumpout USA?

 - Call 305-900-0263

 - Register online for routine pump-outs at www.po-keys.com

 Boaters utilizing the routine service will be provided with a sticker to be displayed on the vessel indicating participation in the pump-out program and an orange flag to be flown when in need of a pump-out.

 The Florida Keys is entirely within the Florida Keys National Marine Sanctuary (FKNMS).
 Waters of the Florida Keys have been designated as a No Discharge Zone by the Environmental Protection Agency and FKNMS in order to help preserve the water quality of our nearshore environment which surrounds the only coral reef system in the United States.
 This fragile marine environment, which draws over two million visitors each year and provides for one of the largest fisheries in Florida, is vulnerable to the overboard discharge of vessel sewage containing both nutrients and pathogens which can cause human health issues and degrade water quality.